hatedpw/CyberQuackers/content/posts/MercyV2WalkThrough.md

 URL: "/posts/MercyV2WalkThrough"
 ---

-Earlier this month i attended a local sec talk, the main event was working to resolve the [MercyV2](https://www.vulnhub.com/entry/digitalworldlocal-mercy-v2,263/) vulnhub box.
+Earlier this month, I attended a local sec talk.
+The main event was working to resolve the [MercyV2](https://www.vulnhub.com/entry/digitalworldlocal-mercy-v2,263/) vulnhub box.

-Unfornately during the event i couldnt do the box as mac m1s dont support x86 virtual machines :P So i spent most of the night talking shit and helping teach some new cyber trainies steps on how to enumerate the box.
-No one finished the box or got close at the event that we know of so when i got home i took it as a challenge to finish it.
+Unfortunately during the event, I couldn't do the box as mac m1s don't support x86 virtual machines :P So I spent most of the night talking shit and helping teach some new cyber trainees steps on how to enumerate the box.
+No one finished the box or got close at the event that we know of so when I got home, I took it as a challenge to finish it.

-MercyV2 is a fun little box that focused on indepth enumeration and multi-account escalation.
+MercyV2 is a fun little box that focuses on in-depth enumeration and multi-account escalation.
 I liked it a lot.

-Lets begin the walkthrough!
+Let us begin the walkthrough!

-Lets begin with nmap on the device.
-I usually like to just do a quick scan to see what is running.
+I begin with a Nmap scan on the device.
+I usually like to do a quick scan to see what is running.

 ```
 Nmap 192.168.253.131